 - Steep learning curve.
 MVRV, realized cap, and entity clusters take weeks to internalise.
 The interface is dense, and new users often feel lost.

 - Cost adds up.
-Pro at roughly $99/month is a real line item; Institutional is a five-figure commitment.
+Advanced at $49/month billed annually is a real line item; Professional is quoted individually and lands in five-figure-a-year territory.
 For a casual trader, the return may not justify it.

 - Public chains only.
 Coverage is strong for Bitcoin, Ethereum, and major assets, and thin for obscure tokens and new rollups.